13meimei/chubaodb/docs/source/deploy/sourceBased.rst

 Compilation
 ^^^^^^^^^^^^^^^^^^
-Before starting the data server, a conifig file named ds.conf needs to be provided.
-Using the following command to start the data servers
+Before starting the data server, a config file named ds.conf needs to be provided.
+Using the following command to start data server

 .. code-block:: bash